 - Add the stock or broth, increase the heat to medium, and gently simmer, uncovered, until the vegetables are tender, 25 to 30 minutes.
 Purée the soup with an immersion blender or let the soup cool for about 10 minutes and then purée it in a blender, working in batches if necessary.
 Return the soup to the pan and gently reheat.
 Taste and adjust the seasonings, adding a pinch or two of sugar to sweeten the soup, if desired.

 - 4. Divide the soup among serving bowls.
-Top each portion with some chicken, a pinch each of thyme leaves and coarsely or finely ground white pepper, and, if you’d like a little something sour to offset the sweet, a scant drop or two of juice from half the lemon.
+Top each portion with some turkey or chicken, a pinch each of thyme leaves and coarsely or finely ground white pepper, and, if you’d like a little something sour to offset the sweet, a scant drop or two of juice from half the lemon.
 Cut the other half of the lemon into 4 thin slices and garnish each bowl with a slice, just to make it look a little extra lovely.